Explaining dementia to children

 Where can we find help and advice?

-The content area "Explaining dementia to children" can be found in the main menu of the "Dementia guide" website under the navigation point "Everyday life and care".
+The content area "Explaining dementia to children" can be found in the main menu of the "Guide to dementia" website under the navigation point "Everyday life and care".

-You can search for advice centers in your area via the database advice on care.
+You can search for advice centers in your area via the database Care advice.

 The Deutsche Alzheimer Gesellschaft e.
 V. offers nationwide advice by phone and email.